Former Panther Rae Carruth released from prison

 Where are they now?

-When Carruth walks out of prison on Monday, he has no plans to return to North Carolina, according to his attorney.
+Carruth walked out of prison Monday morning and he has no plans to return to North Carolina, according to his attorney.

 Carruth was the first active NFL player ever charged with first-degree murder.
 He was arrested Thanksgiving Day, 1999 and sent to Central Prison in Raleigh, where he slept on a top bunk with a Bible -- one of the few things he was able to take.